We would like to invite you to contribute a long research paper or a comprehensive review for consideration and publication in our journal.

 Instructions For Authors

-Journal of Applied Cosmetology publishes high quality research to advance the understanding and management of skin disease to improve patient outcomes.
-The journal publishes global research, from around the globe.
+The Journal publishes high quality research to advance the understanding and management of skin disease to improve patient outcomes.
+The journal publishes international research, from around the globe.

 Submitted papers should be written in good English and require no more than minor English editing before publication.
 Your paper could be returned to you at the English editing stage of the publication process if extensive editing is required, which could delay the publication of your work.
 You may choose to use a paid language-editing service through our publishing company before submitting your paper for publication.
 If you use an alternative service that provides a confirmation certificate, please send a copy to the Editorial Office.